Table of Contents

 - Teens suffering from OCD may live a life defined by their obsessions and compulsions.
 Help is available.

-OCD intrusive thoughts are repetitive, chronic, and undesirable mind pictures, thoughts, and impulses that cause one to feel anxious, distressed, and out of control.
-For teens who suffer from OCD, intrusive thoughts can be frightening and even debilitating.
+Obsessive-Compulsive Disorder (OCD) intrusive thoughts are more than just fleeting worries; they are repetitive, chronic, and undesirable mind pictures, thoughts, and impulses that cause one to feel anxious, distressed, and out of control.
+These intrusive thoughts, or obsessions, can be frightening and even debilitating, disrupting your teen’s day-to-day life and compelling them to engage in repetitive behaviors to cope.

 Unwanted recurring thought patterns like this can lead to a laser-focused obsession and undesirable behaviors.
 In many cases, engaging in these behaviors is a self-soothing mechanism that temporarily relieves the anxiety they may be feeling.